Our signature awards

 For 50 years, Clyde Gilmour, CM (1912-1997) was heard on CBC Radio, and as a writer at The Toronto Evening Telegram, he became the first full-time film critic at a Toronto newspaper.
 In his honour, the Clyde Gilmour Award has been given to Canadians whose work has in some way enriched the understanding and appreciation […]

 In honour of the late Canadian documentary filmmaker Allan King, this award recognizes the year’s best achievement in documentary film, which includes a cheque for $5,000.
-This year, the award went to Kirsten Johnson’s Cameraperson.
+This year, the award went to Agnes Varda and JR’s Faces Places.

 Kirsten Johnson, Cameraperson

 The TFCA’s Rogers Best Canadian Film Award is Canada’s richest arts prize.
 The director of the winning film, voted by members of the TFCA, receives $100,000 from Rogers Communications Inc. The two runners-up each receive $5,000.
-The 2016 award went to Hugh Gibson for The Stairs.
+The 2017 award went to Ashley McKenzie for Werewolf.